Pumpkin Cream Cheese Muffins

 Notes

 Storage: Store these pumpkin cream cheese swirl muffins in the refrigerator in an airtight container for up to 5 days.
-I personally like these muffins best served at room temperature or slightly chilled, so I take them out of the fridge for a few minutes before serving to allow them warm up.
+I personally like these muffins best served at room temperature or slightly chilled, so I take them out of the fridge for a few minutes before serving to allow them to warm up.

 No Pumpkin Spice?
 Make your own by combining 4 tsp cinnamon, 2 tsp ginger, 1 tsp cloves, 1/2 tsp nutmeg and 1/2 tsp allspice.